evicertia/HermaFx/README.md

 # HermaFx
-Opinionated .Net Framework extensions/additions used by evicertia.
+Opinionated .Net Framework extensions/additions as used by evicertia. ;)